LLM-as-a-judge validity in physics assessment depends more on the task than the model: Quantitative analysis of marking errors

 \subsubsection{Essay MAE by model}

 Model-level MAE (marks out of 100) across blind, scheme, and scheme+anchor conditions is shown in FIG.~\ref{fig:essay-mae}.
 Under blind conditions, MAE ranges from $9.6$ (Grok) to $25.1$ (Gemini) - a factor of more than $2.5$ across models - indicating substantial model-to-model variation in default scoring leniency.
 Adding the scheme reduces MAE for GPT-5.2 ($11.0\rightarrow8.7$) and Claude ($13.9\rightarrow12.6$) but actually increases it for Grok ($9.6\rightarrow14.5$) and DeepSeek ($12.9\rightarrow13.7$), suggesting that a content-based scheme without distributional anchoring can shift some models toward different systematic biases.
 The scheme+anchor condition, by contrast, produces consistent and dramatic improvements across all models: MAE falls to $4.2$ (GPT-5.2), $5.9$ (Claude), $3.4$ (Gemini), $3.0$ (DeepSeek), $3.9$ (Grok), and $3.2$ for the committee, representing reductions of roughly $3$--$8\times$ relative to blind marking.
 This wide inter-model variation is consistent with automated essay scoring findings showing that default LLM scoring behaviour reflects substantial leniency and variance shifts across model and task framing~\cite{pack2024llm_aes_validity_reliability,floden2025grading_exams_chatgpt}.
-A broader reflection on the automated essay scoring field argues that benchmark-focused evaluation has systematically neglected construct validity and generalisation~\cite{li2024aes_reflection}, while rubric-based LLM essay grading can achieve high reliability when rubrics are sufficiently criterion-referenced~\cite{yavuz2025rubric_essay} - a pattern consistent with the criterion-referenceability distinction introduced here.
+A broader reflection on the automated essay scoring field argues that benchmark-focused evaluation has systematically neglected construct validity and generalisation~\cite{li2024aes_reflection}, while rubric-based LLM essay grading can achieve high reliability when rubrics are sufficiently granular~\cite{yavuz2025rubric_essay}.

 These MAE values must be interpreted against the human baseline.
 The average human--human MAE of $6.84$ marks means that the blind and scheme-only AI conditions (committee MAE $\approx 13.4$) represent genuine underperformance - roughly double the inter-rater disagreement between expert human markers.
 Conversely, the anchored condition's committee MAE of $3.16$ marks is tighter than human markers are capable of achieving against each other.
 Rather than being evidence of superior marking, this indicates that anchored prompts can reduce error against a noisy aggregated benchmark by pulling model scores toward the centre of the observed human distribution.